Country music: Political messaging

 Country music, during the 1960s and 1970s, served as a foil to the counterculture folk and rock music of the time, supporting traditional and often conservative beliefs.
 From its inception, virtually all country music, known as hillbilly music, lacked specific political alignment, and was instead focused on everyday problems and angst of the working class.
 Merle Haggard's 1969 album Okie from Muskogee brought a staunchly political, conservative take on country music, which proved popular.
 Republican president Richard Nixon further cemented this conservative musical association during his years in office, by frequently hosting country musicians, declaring October 1970 to be country music month, and by politically pandering to audiences where country music was popular.

-Thematically, modern country music has continue to promote cultural and political ideologies such as patriotism, with a focus on the military and conservative values.
+Thematically, modern country music has continued to promote cultural and political ideologies such as patriotism, with a focus on the military and conservative values.
 More recently, particularly after the September 11 attacks and the Great Recession, the ideals of nationalism and economic revitalization of the middle class were popularized in the mainstream, and subsequently in country music.
 Lee Greenwood's God Bless the USA was revived in popularity following the attacks of September 11, reaching the top of Billboard Hot 100.
-Many country artists, such as Alan Jackson with his ballad on terrorist attacks, Where Were You (When the World Stopped Turning), wrote songs that celebrated the military, highlighted the gospel, and emphasized home and family values over wealth.
+Many country artists, such as Alan Jackson with his ballad, Where Were You (When the World Stopped Turning), celebrated the military, highlighted Christian values, and emphasized nationalism in the wake of the terrorist attack.
 Toby Keith's Courtesy of the Red, White and Blue (The Angry American) threatened to put "a boot in" the posterior of the enemy, while Charlie Daniels's This Ain't No Rag, It's a Flag promised to "hunt" the perpetrators "down like a mad dog hound."
-Darryl Worley recorded Have You Forgotten is another example of a modern, patriotic country song.
-Country music surged back into popular culture as a result of songs such as these which focused on national identity and patriotism.
+Darryl Worley recorded Have You Forgotten, an explicitly patriotic country song in support of military intervention.
+During the early 2000s, country music returned to popular culture, with songs focusing on national identity and patriotism gaining support.